dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/configuring/dependency-resolution.md

 **Version introduced**: EF6.0.0

 **Object returned**: The connection factory that will be used when EF creates a database connection by convention.
 That is, when no connection or connection string is given to EF, and no connection string can be found in the app.config or web.config, then this service is used to create a connection by convention.
-Changing the connection factory can allow EF to use a different type of database (e.g. SQL Server Compact Edition) by default.
+Changing the connection factory can allow EF to use a different type of database (for example, SQL Server Compact Edition) by default.

 **Key**: Not used; will be null